mayerantoine/disaster-damage-assessment-ml/README.md

 ## What's next

-We believe this proof of concept could evolved in several type applications for rapid assessment during disaster or post disaster.
+We believe this proof of concept could evolve in several types of application for rapid assessment during disaster or post disaster.
 It could be used by rescue teams, assessors or victims of natural disasters.

 Also, extended with some ground truth financial data from other resources we think this type of appllication could help estimate the USD equivalent of the infrastructural damage.
-Other features can be added in the future such as: buid an edge device app for smartphone or drones, visual question answering to extract actionable information from a central database, a no-code deep learning platform  to assist humanitarian organization to build thier own model for specific natural disaster event.
+Other features can be added in the future such as: build an edge device app for smartphone or drones, visual question answering to extract actionable information from a central database, a no-code deep learning platform  to assist humanitarian organization to build thier own model for specific natural disaster event.

 ## Our proof of concept